matthewaerose/matthewaerose.github.io/index.md

 layout: page
 title: Matthew Rose
-subtitle: Software Engineer & DevOps Enthusiast
+subtitle: Software Engineer
-cover-img: assets/img/cover-image.jpg
+cover-img: assets/img/cover-image-1.jpg
 ---

+{% include index.html %}

 # Hello, I'm Matthew! 👋

-I'm a dedicated **Software Engineer** with a passion for creating elegant solutions and debugging complex problems.
-My technical journey began in DoD and has evolved into the private SaaS sector.
+I'm a **Software Engineer** who loves crafting neat solutions and tackling tricky bugs.
+I like to use tools and technologies that get software to run in the cloud.
+Kubernetes, containers, gitOps, AWS, etc.

 ## What I Write About